whage/thesis/thesis.md

 In contrast, an empirical method - that is based on experimental results - for verifying software systems would be testing.

-So one of many formal methods, a type system is a set of rules that associate a property called a type to various constructs in a computer program.
+One of many formal methods, a type system is a set of rules that associate a property called a type to various constructs in a computer program.
 A type defines a range of values as well as possible operations on instances of that type.
 In a hardware or compiler context, a type defines the size and memory layout of values of that type.
 Here I will focus on types from the perspective of type checking.